corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/angel-service.md

 ##### networkRootTrustStore

-This should be set as the path for the `network-root-truststore.jks` of the network (initially generated using the PKI tool)
+This should be set as the path for the `network-root-truststore.jks` of the network (initially generated using the PKI tool).

 The network root truststore should be configured inside the `service` configuration block: